luikyv/go-oidc/README.md

 Make sure the `GOBIN` environment variable is set.

 ## To Do's
-* Tell the user what he needs to provide?
-* What if I want to use Gin?
 * Don't use the default http client.
 * revoke by jti.
 * Add docs, docs should start with the name of the thing.